-Justin speaks with Francesco Ferro CEO & co-founder of PAL Robotics and the interest in robotics in the healthcare sector
+Collingwood speaks with Francesco Ferro CEO & co-founder of PAL Robotics and the interest in robotics in the healthcare sector

 Francesco Ferro is the CEO and co-founder of PAL Robotics, and a euRobotics asibl Board Director.
 He has a BSc+MSc degree in Telecommunications Engineering from Politecnico di Torino (Italy), a Master from ISEN (France) and an Executive MBA from the University of Barcelona (Spain).
 Since 2004 he has developed cutting-edge robotics at PAL Robotics, for service tasks and Industrial environments, as well as for R&D.

-Justin: How has the interest in robotic solutions changed, particularly over the last two to four months?
+Collingwood: How has the interest in robotic solutions changed, particularly over the last two to four months?
 Are there any particular industries that have accelerated or brought forward their plans?
 What are you seeing in terms of demand?